Blog>Cost Guides>Garden privacy cost guide

 Garden privacy cost guide

-Julius Caesar told us he wanted to stop his neighbour Brutus from peering into his garden.
-We gave him these ideas and the costs to make it happen.
+Want to stop your neighbours from peering into your garden?
+Take a look at these ideas and costs to make it happen.

 Get privacy in your garden, and some style!

 Before jumping straight into finding out the costs for garden privacy, you need some ideas.
-We sent Julius our garden privacy ideas, which he quite liked.
-But his next question was, ‘what’s the cost of implementing these ideas?’
+Take a look at our garden privacy ideas before scrolling down to see how much you should be budgeting.

 Garden privacy solutions and their costs